arb8020/cloudforge-ml/README.md

 ##  use cases
 - [x] custom projects: define your own projects and scripts to run flexible experiments with a little more setup overhead
-- [ ] standard hf models/datasets: one-command deployment for training existing hf models on standard datasets
+- [x] standard hf models/datasets: one-command deployment for training existing hf models on standard datasets
 - [ ] custom models/datasets: deploy models that inherit from hf architectures, train using data formatted to hf dataset specs
-- [ ] dev mode: immediate file upload and ssh in for maximum flexibility
+- [ ] TBD

 ## usage
 ### runpod setup